prajolshrestha/REVIEW-ANALYSIS/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 We welcome any contributions, whether they be bug fixes, new features, or improvements to the documentation.

 #Credits
-This motion detector app was built by PRAJOL SHRESTHA as a personal project.
+This code was built by PRAJOL SHRESTHA as a personal project.
 If you have any feedback or suggestions, feel free to create a pull request or contact me via email.

 #License
-This motion detector app is licensed under the MIT License.
+This code is licensed under the MIT License.
 You are free to use, modify, and distribute this application as long as you give credit to the original author.